statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .4 cargo ships, other than tankers, of 3,000 gross tonnage and upwards but less than 10,000 gross tonnage constructed on or after 1 July 2014;

-.5 passenger ships of 500 gross tonnage and upwards constructed before 1 July 2012, not later than the first survey<sup></sup> <sup> 2) Refer to the Unified interpretation of the term .first survey. referred to in SOLAS regulations (MSC.1/Circ.1290). </sup> on or after 1 July 2014;
+.5 passenger ships of 500 gross tonnage and upwards constructed before 1 July 2012, not later than the first survey<sup></sup> on or after 1 July 2014;

-.6 tankers of 3,000 gross tonnage and upwards constructed before 1 July 2012, not later than the first survey<sup> 2) Refer to the Unified interpretation of the term .first survey. referred to in SOLAS regulations (MSC.1/Circ.1290). </sup> on or after 1 July 2015;
+.6 tankers of 3,000 gross tonnage and upwards constructed before 1 July 2012, not later than the first survey on or after 1 July 2015;

-.7 cargo ships, other than tankers, of 50,000 gross tonnage and upwards constructed before 1 July 2013, not later than the first survey<sup> 2) Refer to the Unified interpretation of the term .first survey. referred to in SOLAS regulations (MSC.1/Circ.1290). </sup> on or after 1 July 2016;
+.7 cargo ships, other than tankers, of 50,000 gross tonnage and upwards constructed before 1 July 2013, not later than the first survey on or after 1 July 2016;

-.8 cargo ships, other than tankers, of 20,000 gross tonnage and upwards but less than 50,000 gross tonnage constructed before 1 July 2013, not later than the first survey<sup> 2) Refer to the Unified interpretation of the term .first survey. referred to in SOLAS regulations (MSC.1/Circ.1290). </sup> on or after 1 July 2017; and
+.8 cargo ships, other than tankers, of 20,000 gross tonnage and upwards but less than 50,000 gross tonnage constructed before 1 July 2013, not later than the first survey on or after 1 July 2017; and

-.9 cargo ships, other than tankers, of 10,000 gross tonnage and upwards but less than 20,000 gross tonnage constructed before 1 July 2013, not later than the first survey<sup> 2) Refer to the Unified interpretation of the term .first survey. referred to in SOLAS regulations (MSC.1/Circ.1290). </sup> on or after 1 July 2018.
+.9 cargo ships, other than tankers, of 10,000 gross tonnage and upwards but less than 20,000 gross tonnage constructed before 1 July 2013, not later than the first survey on or after 1 July 2018.

 2.11 Administrations may exempt ships from the application of the requirements of paragraph 2.10 when such ships will be taken permanently out of service within two years after the implementation date specified in subparagraphs .5 to .9 of paragraph 2.10.
 3. When “other means” are permitted under this regulation, such means must be approved by Administration in accordance with regulation 18.